of Chemicals, Petroleum, and Liquefied Natural Gas

-- Preparing for Storms/Flooding: Owners of Fuel Oil Tanks - Owners of fuel oil tanks located in flood-prone areas should prepare for storms that could lead to flooding of the tank.
+- Preparing for Storms/Flooding: Owners of Fuel Oil Tanks - Owners and operators of fuel oil tanks located in flood-prone areas should prepare for storms that could lead to flooding of the tank.

 - Guidance for Owners of Petroleum Tanks that Store No. 4 or No. 6 Heating Oil in New York City - Heating oil requirement for certain building owners in New York City to phase-out the use of No.6 and No.4 heating oils